Jay Golden

-Jay S. Golden is an academic and researcher.
-Golden is the Pontarelli Professor of Environmental Sustainability & Finance at Syracuse University where he also directs the Dynamic Sustainability research lab.
+Jay S. Golden is an academic, researcher, and university administrator.
+Golden is the Pontarelli Professor of Environmental Sustainability & Finance at Syracuse University where he also directs the Dynamic Sustainability Lab.
+He is the author of the 2023 book, Dynamic Sustainability: Implications for Policy, Markets and National Security.

 Biography

 Golden was born in Los Angeles, California.
 In college he played lacrosse both for Arizona State University and for Cambridge University and was a member of Alpha Epsilon Pi fraternity.
 Prior to his academic career Golden served seven years as a police officer, hazardous materials specialist and environmental crimes detective.

-Golden received his doctorate in engineering from the University of Cambridge (Division of Geotechnical, Petroleum and Sustainable Engineering) and his MPhil in Environmental Engineering and Sustainable Development as part of the Cambridge-MIT Institute, a joint program of the University of Cambridge and the Massachusetts Institute of Technology (MIT).
+Golden received his PhD in engineering from the University of Cambridge (Division of Geotechnical, Petroleum and Sustainable Engineering) and his MPhil in Environmental Engineering and Sustainable Development as part of the Cambridge-MIT Institute, a joint program of the University of Cambridge and the Massachusetts Institute of Technology (MIT).
 Golden is an alumnus of Wolfson College at the University of Cambridge.

 Syracuse University

-Golden was named the inaugural Pontarelli Professor of Environmental Sustainability and Finance in the Maxwell School at Syracuse University in August 2021.
-Golden also directs the Dynamic Sustainability Lab.
+Golden was named the inaugural Pontarelli Professor of Environmental Sustainability and Finance in the Maxwell School of Citizenship and Public Affairs at Syracuse University in August 2021.
+Golden founded and directs the Dynamic Sustainability Lab.
 He teaches at the main campus as well as at Syracuse in Washington DC and Syracuse in London.